Lynx: Europe and Asia

-The lynx is found in the Białowieża Forest in northeastern Poland, in Estonia and in the northern and western parts of China, particularly the Tibetan Plateau.
+The lynx is found in the Białowieża Forest in northeastern Poland, and in the northern and western parts of China, particularly the Tibetan Plateau.
 In Romania, the numbers exceed 2,000, the largest population in Europe outside of Russia, although most experts consider the official population numbers to be overestimated.

 The lynx is more common in northern Europe, especially in Norway, Sweden, Estonia, Finland, and the northern parts of Russia.
 The Swedish population is estimated to be 1200–1500 individuals, spread all over the country, but more common in middle Sweden and in the mountain range.
 The lynx population in Finland was 1900–2100 individuals in 2008, and the numbers have been increasing every year since 1992.
 The lynx population in Finland is estimated currently to be larger than ever before.
 Lynx in Britain were wiped out in the 17th century, but there have been calls to reintroduce them to curb the numbers of deer.

 The endangered Iberian lynx lives in southern Spain and formerly in eastern Portugal.
 There is an Iberian lynx reproduction center outside Silves in the Algarve in southern Portugal.